 - Almost all tools or plugins imaginable are available in WordPress that can really make your SEO process a cakewalk.

 What is WordPress SEO?

-Let me clarify that WordPress is not an SEO solution or an SEO booster in itself but a CMS that adheres to standard SEO practice to help you perform better SEO of your website.
+Let me clarify that WordPress is not an SEO solution or an SEO booster in itself but a CMS that adheres to standard SEO practices to help you perform better SEO of your website.
 If you are not ready to put your hand dirty, don’t expect WordPress to be a magic pill.
 WordPress won’t work until you work.

 WordPress is incredible when you don’t have the necessary technical skills, and you still want to make your SEO stand out.
-In this case, WordPress has easy-to-use features to help you implement growth driving details on the platform.
+In this case, WordPress has easy-to-use features to help you implement growth-driving details on the platform.

 The benefit of doing SEO on your WordPress website

 With millions of websites competing on the web, SEO is more important than ever.
-Getting traffic, getting more leads, engaging brand, selling products, and reaching out to the target customers, everything can turn easy and effective with SEO.
-By having a proper SEO strategy on for the WordPress website you can:
+Getting traffic, getting more leads, engaging brands, selling products, and reaching out to the target customers, everything can turn easy and effective with SEO.
+By having a proper SEO strategy for the WordPress website you can:

 - Appear on the top of the search result pages in search engines like Google.

 - Improve user experience and usability of your website.

 - Increase trust and brand awareness.
 People trust organic results more compared to paid adverts.